passcod/tumulus/README.md

 A catalog is expected to be less than 0.5% of the size of the data it's referencing, even with very high amounts of files and fragmentation of said files.

+`fs_` fields are filled in when possible but are not required for the catalog to function; they are used to speed up a subsequent run, when the machine and filesystem IDs match.

 ### `metadata` table

 Columns: `key` (text), `value` (jsonb)